 Program Fellows share a passion for public service in the interests of justice, but are focused on a wide range of subject matter areas and have a diverse range of interests and experiences.
 Feel free to reach out to individual Fellows with questions about their paths and their experience in the Program.

-Ashley Markson is a second-year law student from Hopkinton, Massachusetts.
+Ashley Markson is a second-year student from Hopkinton, Massachusetts.
 She graduated from George Mason University in 2016 with a Bachelor of Science in Criminology, Law, and Society.
 Ashley has done Pro Bono with the Office of the Federal Public Defender here in Charlottesville as well as the Prisoner Legal Services in Boston, Massachusetts.
 She spent her summer of 2017 at the United States Attorney’s Office for the District of New Hampshire.
 In her spare time, she enjoys running, bird watching, and watching Netflix.
 Interests: Criminal Law; Prosecution.

-Spencer Ryan is a second-year law student from Mamaroneck, NY.
+Spencer Ryan is a third-year law student from Mamaroneck, NY.
 He graduated from Princeton University in 2012 with a Bachelor’s degree from the Woodrow Wilson School of Public and International Affairs.
-This past summer Spencer interned at the United States Attorney’s Office for the Eastern District of New York.
-At UVA, he is involved with the Virginia Innocence Project, serves on the student board of the Law and Public Service Program, and is a Peer Advisor.
+This past summer Spencer interned at the Department of Justice in the Organized Crime and Gang Section of the Criminal Division.
+During the previous summer, he interned at the United States Attorney’s Office for the Eastern District of New York.
+At UVA, Spencer is involved with the Virginia Innocence Project, serves as Co-President of the Law and Public Service Program student board, and is a Notes Editor for the Virginia Law Review.
 Interests: Criminal Law; Criminal Justice Reform.

-Gina Sato is a second-year law student from the California Bay Area.
+Gina Sato is a third-year law student from the California Bay Area.
 She graduated from Brown University with degrees in International Relations and Religious Studies.
 While at UVA, Gina has done pro bono work with the Legal Aid Justice Center, the Virginia Innocence Project, and the Council for Children’s Rights in North Carolina.
-She serves on the executive boards of the National Lawyers Guild, the Asian Pacific American Law Student Association, and the Virginia Law in Prison Project.
-Interests: Juvenile Justice; Civil Legal Aid; Impact Litigation.
+She serves on the executive boards of the National Lawyers Guild, the Virginia Law in Prison Project, and the Virginia Journal of International Law.
+Interests: Juvenile Justice; Child Advocacy; Civil Legal Aid; Impact Litigation.